imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 See also [Critical value](#critical-value)

-{% include tip tip='***Max inters.***: By default only the absolute maximum is noted.
+{% include notice icon="tip" content='***Max inters.***: By default only the absolute maximum is noted.
 However, it is possible to apply peak detection techniques to the profile to retrieve other sites of high density branching.
 See [Complementary Tools](#complementary-tools) for more details.' %}

 <span id="max-inters-radius"></span>Radius of highest count of intersections (*Max inters. radius*)
 The distance at which the *Highest count of intersections* occurred, reflecting sites of highest branch density.
 Note that if the same maximum occurs multiple times, only the first distance is considered.